NunoAGM/thesis_core_uc_template/README.md

 - This template was used to write the following master thesis: https://estudogeral.uc.pt/handle/10316/102905

 ## acknowledgement
-Special regrats to Prof. Dr. Jérôme Mendes and Dr. Jorge Júnior
+Special regrats to Prof. Dr. Jérôme Mendes and Dr. Jorge Sampaio